FMuro/mailing/README.md

 - Upload the contents of `myfolder/normalized` to `www.baseurl.com/myspace`.
 - Merge mail `myfolder_output.csv` sending each **link** to the corresponding **email**.

+The option `-v` lists all file name changes for you to compare in case you detect anything wrong.
+It also outputs the arlgorithm's score for the output matching.

 You can test this script as follows.
 Assuming you're at this project's root:

 ```